jprante/jprante.github.com/_posts/elasticsearch/2012-07-26-Mmap-with-Lucene.md

 Lucene's ``RAMDirectory`` and Elasticsearch's ``ByteBufferDirectory``
 -------------------------------------------------------

 Lucene has an implementation for storing the index in the JVM heap.
 Right now, the ``RAMDirectory`` is designed only for test purposes and not for production.
-The reason is ``RAMDirectory`` objects are allocated by byte chunks, and the buffer size is relative small (8k).
+The reason is ``RAMDirectory`` objects are allocated in the heap by byte chunks, and the buffer size is relatively small (8k).
 So if your index is a few gigabytes, you have a high number of heap objects and you will encounter garbage collection issues. ``RAMDirectory`` is not a good choice for speeding up index reads and writes under production workloads.

 A DirectBufferByte-based clone of Lucene's MMapDirectory that can store the index outside the heap is currently under development, as suggested by Elasticsearch founder Shay Banon.
 Elasticsearch already uses [such an implementation](https://github.com/elasticsearch/elasticsearch/tree/master/src/main/java/org/apache/lucene/store/bytebuffer) with index store type  of ``memory``.

+Just change ``mmapfs`` to `` memory`` in the Elasticsearch configuration and enjoy your RAM-only search index, which is also distributed over as many nodes as you wish.
+It's simple as that.

 A final word
 ------------